AzureAD/microsoft-identity-web/CONTRIBUTING.md

-# Microsoft Identity Web for .NET welcomes new contributors.
+# Microsoft Identity Web for .NET welcomes new contributors

 This document will guide you through the process.